cbrepo/celery/docs/userguide/workers.rst

 argument to :mod:`~celery.bin.celeryd` or the :setting:`CELERYD_STATE_DB`
 setting.
 See :setting:`CELERYD_STATE_DB` for more information.

-Note that remote control commands must be working for revokes to work.
-Remote control commands are only supported by the amqp, redis and mongodb transports at this point.

 .. _worker-time-limits:

 Time limits
 ===========

 .. versionadded:: 2.0

-:supported pools: processes

 A single task can potentially run forever, if you have lots of tasks waiting for some event that will never happen you will block the worker